Who is eligible for Help to Buy: Equity Loan?

 You can apply using our online application form.

 If you make a fraudulent claim for a Help to Buy: Equity Loan you may be liable to criminal prosecution.
-You will also have to pay back the equity loan.
+You will also have to repay the equity loan.

 We will check if you’re eligible for the scheme.